armorkys/currency-app/README.md

 Details can be viewed in src/main/resources/application.properties

 ## Launching
-Project needs to be built using maven-install or "mvn install" command
+Project needs to be built using maven-install on IDE or "mvn install" from command line

 Running spring boot server
 In home folder open windows terminal: